yash04747/docs/docs/guides/advanced-wp-filesystem-proxy.md

 ```

 ### `put_contents`
-The same as `file_put_contents` in PHP, but using the WordPress filesystem API.
-This will write the contents of a variable
+The same as `file_put_contents` in PHP, but uses the WordPress filesystem API.
+Writes the contents of a variable
 to file.
-This will override any file if it already exists, just like `file_put_contents`.
+This will override any file if it already exists.

 |name|type|required|description|
 |--- |--- |--- |--- |